 The other change to the costume is the gloves which are now even longer than before.
 The sixth costume has gloves that are more like formal evening gloves.
 The gloves also have a pointed top that matches the design of the tops of the thigh-high boots.
 This is another excellent design touch.

 Final Grade: 10 Night Girls out of 10.
-Saturn’s Girl’s sixth costume is absolutely superhero perfection.
+Saturn’s Girl’s seventh costume is absolutely superhero perfection.
 This remains not just one of my favorite Legionnaire costumes of all time but one of my favorite superhero costume designs from either Marvel Comics or DC Comics of all time.

-Saturn Girl received a slightly tweaked design with her seventh costume in Legion of Super-Heroes #273 in 1981.
+Saturn Girl received a slightly tweaked design with her eighth costume in Legion of Super-Heroes #273 in 1981.
 The navel area section of her bathing suit is not a bit wider.
 It used to be that this area was quite narrow and the Saturn Girl logo looked more like a buckle that held together the bathing suit.
 Now, the Saturn Girl logo looks more like a patch sewn onto the wider middle part of the bathing suit.
 We also see that the back strap for the bathing suit is now more of a narrow spaghetti strap.
 The only other change is that the thigh-high boots are no longer form-fitting at the top.
 Instead, the boots now flare out a bit off of Imra’s thighs.

 Final Grade: 10 Night Girls out of 10.
-The small design tweaks that the seventh costume brings to Saturn Girl’s looks do not detract at all from the excellent costume design.
+The small design tweaks that the eighth costume brings to Saturn Girl’s looks do not detract at all from the excellent costume design.
 Imra still rocks an outfit that is a perfect 10.